Fast track your course

 For a GCSE or IGCSE you need to plan for around 120-150 hours of study, plus additional time to complete assignments.
 Over the course of an academic year, (nine months) you should plan to study for 4-5 hours per week plus time for completing your assignments.

 For an A level you’ll need a little more time.
 You need to plan for around 250-350 study hours for each subject.
 Over the course of an academic year, (nine months) you should aim to study for around 8-9 hours per week, plus time for completing assignments.

-From October, it becomes more difficult – although not impossible – to complete the course in time for the exam the following summer.
+To note: from October, it becomes more difficult – although still not impossible – to complete the course in time for the exam the following summer.

 By this time the commitment you need to make each week increases and you’ll need to spend a lot more time each week on your studies.

 For a GCSE or IGCSE: Around 8 hours per week, plus additional time to complete assignments.